 Julio Maldonado was born in Bridgeport, Connecticut but learned to play chess around the age of 9 in Puerto Rico where he became the territory's high school champion in 1977-78.
 While serving in the US Army in Germany, Julio finished in the top 10 in the 1986 USAREUR Army chess tournament.
-Julio has been teaching chess since 2005 and Westchester and enjoys teaching students between kindergarden and middle school grades.
+Julio has been teaching chess since 2005 in Westchester and enjoys teaching students between kindergarten and middle school grades.

 Coach Warren Williams, aka Dr. Gambit, aims to have his students develop their minds and social skills through chess education, discipline and mentorship.
 Named Dr. Gambit by the late Tharin Chadwick, who was known as Dr. Chess, Coach Warren brings 42 years of chess playing and 17 years of enthusiastic teaching experience to his NSCF classrooms.
 The kids love when he brings his large chess set and fuzzy board!

 Warren is a Retired NYS Peace Officer with 25 years of service, 15 years of those as Community Affairs Officer.
 During his tenure, he taught chess to youth and seniors, organized tournaments within the Bronx community and received many awards and citations, including a 2012 NYS Proclamation Award for Youth Leadership from Bronx Borough President Ruben Diaz.

 NSCF Instructor Nathan Goldberg loves teaching, chess and children.
 He began teaching chess to children in 1999 for Chess-in-the-Schools, and became an elementary math and chess teacher for the NYC Department of Education in 2005.
 He has taught chess in classrooms, afterschool programs, camps and as a private tutor.
 Now retired from the NYC Department of Education, Nathan joined NSCF to focus on teaching his first love, chess.